Test Optional

-Calvin will no longer require students to submit standardized test scores when applying for undergraduate admission.
+Calvin does not require students to submit standardized test scores (SAT, ACT, or CLT) when applying for undergraduate admission.

 We know that you are more than your test scores.
 Our experience at Calvin, as backed up by extensive research, has shown that academic achievement in the classroom is a stronger indicator of student success.
-With our test-optional approach, we hope students who view standardized tests as a barrier to college—or those who have not been able to take standardized tests during the pandemic—will have increased access to a Calvin education.
+With our test-optional approach, we hope students who view standardized tests as a barrier to college will have increased access to a Calvin education.

 What does it mean to apply as test optional?